yang-shuaijun/appsync-websocket/README.md

 # appsync-websocket

 # Introduction
-Demostrate how to subscribe the AppSync by IAM.
+Demostrate how to subscribe the AppSync by IAM through WebSocket Protocol.